Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 <br/>

-The Data Prep Job UI from the [LAION 400M Studio](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset) where we used 32 machines to download 400 million images in only 2 hours.
+The Data Prep Job UI from the [LAION 400M Studio](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset) where we used 32 machines with 32 CPU each to download 400 million images in only 2 hours.

 </div>

 # 🔑 Key Features

-## Multi-GPU / Multi-Node
+## 🚀 Multi-GPU / Multi-Node

 You have nothing to do, the StreamingDataset takes care of everything for you.
 It automatically make sure each rank receives different batch of data.

-## Support yield
+## 💾 Support yield

 When processing large files like compressed [parquet files](https://en.wikipedia.org/wiki/Apache_Parquet), you can use python yield to process and store one item at the time.